 - 1 teaspoon vanilla

-DON'T BE WORRIED if chocolate looks like it's seized, it will relax when the egg is added.
+- Remove from heat and stir in chopped chocolate until melted and smooth.
+(Do not be worried if the chocolate looks like it's seized, it will relax when the egg is added.)

-Pour into a parchment lined 8x8 pan, sprinkle with chocolate (optional).
+- Pour the batter into the lined pan and sprinkle with chocolate (optional).